rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 </generate>
 ```

+!!! warning

-**Note** that you can **only** query for entities – if you need only an attribute of an entity, you must first use a variable to get the entity and then a
+    Note that you can **only** query for entities – if you need only an attribute of an entity, you must first use a variable to get the entity and then a
     script to get the required attribute.

 You can use a distribution: